vera-rykalina/DeepLearning-MXC/README.md

-# General Python for  Deep Learning
+# General Python for  Deep Learning Course
 These notebooks are a gentle introduction to Python in relation to the Deep Learning course taught by Mike X Cohen.
 Mike's course was my inspiration for these code lines.